JNRowe/cupage/README.rst

-``cupage``'s only mandatory dependencies outside of the standard library are the fantastic lxml_ and httplib2_ (v0.5.0+) packages. ``cupage`` can optionally use termstyle_ to display coloured output.
+``cupage``'s only mandatory dependencies outside of the standard library are the fantastic lxml_ and httplib2_ (v0.5.0+) packages. ``cupage`` can optionally use fabulous_ to display coloured output.

 It should run with Python 2.6 or newer [#]_.
 If ``cupage`` doesn't work with the version of Python you have installed, drop me a mail_ and I'll endeavour to